 Mizunara: The Library

 You’ll find this ultra-classy Japanese whisky bar tucked away in an obscure commercial building.
 Decked out in imported Japanese wood, Mizunara offers you a night of serenity and a seemingly endless supply of exceptional whiskies.
-Drinks at Mizunara don’t come cheap, but who could resist a sip of the award-winning Smokey Manhattan?
+Drinks at Mizunara don’t come cheap, but who could resist a sip of the renowned Smokey Manhattan?
 With its borderline campfire flavor infused with a fruity edge.
 Divine.

 4/F, 361-363 Lockhart Road, Wan Chai, Hong Kong